Reactions of the Eastern Orthodox churches to the 2018 Moscow–Constantinople schism: Bulgarian Orthodox Church

+In August 2024, newly-elected-Patriarch Daniel said in a conversation with the US ambassador to Bulgaria that the "canonical" UOC-MP is experiencing "various restrictions" due to allegedly discriminatory policies, stressing the imposition of restrictions on religious freedom, freedom of worship, the forcible confiscation of church property and the promotion of hate speech.

 Church of Jerusalem

 On 18 April 2019, the primates of the Church of Cyprus, the Church of Alexandria, the Church of Antioch, and the Church of Jerusalem gathered.
 They released a communiqué in which they write that among other things they "looked into the problems that arose after granting autocephaly to the Orthodox Church in Ukraine".
 The primates of Alexandria, Antioch and Jerusalem supported the "initiative of mediation" of the primate of the Church of Cyprus.

 On 16 May 2019, Patriarch of Jerusalem Theophilos III met with representatives of the Russian Imperial Orthodox Palestine Society.
 In his thank you speech, Theophilos III called the Church of Jerusalem "the Mother of all the Churches" and "the guarantor of the unity of the Orthodox Church".
 The Ecumenical Patriarchate claims to be the only be the guarantor of Orthodox unity.